 There are many types of gasifiers, large and small, updraft and downdraft and other-draft, etc. One specific type is called Top-Lit UpDraft, well known by the acronym TLUD (pronounced tee-lud).
 That name was first written in 2004 and spoken as an acronym in 2005.
-[However, the TLUD name is now also loosely accepted for micro-gasification devices in which the MPF (see next paragraph) has reached the bottom of the fuel column and transitioned into char-burning at the bottom (becoming bottom-burning, although not bottom-lit).]
+[However, the TLUD name is now also loosely accepted to include micro-gasification devices in which the MPF (see next paragraph) has reached the bottom of the fuel column and transitioned into charburning at the bottom (becoming bottom-burning, although not bottom-lit).]
 From 1985 to 2005, the name was Inverted Down Draft, or IDD.

-The most distinguishing characteristic of TLUD (and IDD) technology is the Migratory Pyrolytic Front (MPF) that provides a quite constant and controllable flow of combustible gases while creating char (charcoal).
+Pyrolytic Front (MPF) that produces a quite constant and controllable flow of combustible gases while creating char (charcoal).
 Essentially, TLUD micro-gasifiers are "gas-burning stoves that create their own gases" and also "charcoal producers that release usable combustible gases."
 The understanding and development of this micro-gasification MPF process (to create separable char and combustible gases) are central to this history of the evolution of micro-gasification and the many variations of TLUD gasifier devices.
-For more of the technical information, see "Micro-gasification Terminology: An Instructional Summary" by Anderson and Micro-gasification: Cooking with gas from dry biomass by Roth, both available as Quick Picks at www.drtlud.com.
+For more of the technical information, see Micro-gasification Terminology: An Instructional Summary of MG (Anderson, 2013b) and Micro-gasification: Cooking with gas from dry biomass (Roth, 2014); both are available as Quick Picks at the Dr TLUD website (www.drtlud.com/quick-picks).

 The historical periods defined below do not have precise time boundaries, but rather conveniently have 4- to 7-year spans that overlap.
-Also, the people named had many preparatory years of study and employment prior to entering TLUD history.
+Also, the people named had many preparatory years of study and employment prior to initiating their involvement in the development of TLUD (Top-Lit UpDraft) micro-gasification stove technology.
 And they did not necessarily innovate or develop their ideas in isolation, without collaboration, or in single giant steps.
-Additionally, this historical overview cannot be considered complete because micro-gasification activities in some parts of the world are less published or known than in others.
-Even more importantly, this short history is written as a prologue to what is yet to come at even faster rates, as discussed in the final sections.